1992–93 Toronto Maple Leafs season: Norris Division Finals: Toronto vs. St. Louis

-Toronto wins best-of-seven series 4–3

 Conference Finals: Toronto vs. Los Angeles

 This exciting and very heated seven-game series has long been remembered by hockey fans.
-The Toronto Maple Leafs iced a highly competitive team for the first time in years and were hoping to break their 26-year Stanley Cup drought; they had not even been to the Final since their last Cup win in 1967.
+The Toronto Maple Leafs iced a highly competitive team for the first time in years and were hoping to break their 26-year Stanley Cup drought; they had not even been to the Cup Finals since their last Cup win in 1967.
 The Los Angeles Kings, led by captain Wayne Gretzky, also had high ambitions.
 During Game 1 (a dominating victory for the Leafs) Los Angeles blue-liner Marty McSorley delivered a serious open ice hit on Toronto's Doug Gilmour.
 Leafs captain Wendel Clark took exception to the hit and went after McSorley for striking their star player.
 Toronto coach Pat Burns tried scaling the bench to get at Los Angeles coach Barry Melrose because he thought he ordered the hit on Gilmour (McSorley later remarked in interviews that he received dozens of death threat messages on his hotel phone from angry fans).
 Toronto would take a 3–2 series lead after five games.
 Game 6 went back west to the Great Western Forum in Los Angeles; it too was not without controversy and was also decided on an overtime goal.
 During the 1992–93 season, there was a league-wide crackdown on High-Sticking infractions, whether they were accidental or not.
 In Game 6, Gilmour was part of controversy once again.
 With the game tied at 4 in overtime, Wayne Gretzky clipped him in the face with the blade of his stick, drawing blood.
 Everyone thought that referee Kerry Fraser should have called a penalty on the play, but Gretzky was not penalized, and he went on to score the overtime goal moments later, evening the series at 3–3.
-He would score three goals in the deciding game to give Los Angeles a berth in the Stanley Cup Final for the first time in franchise history and also the first time the Kings win a playoff series against an Original Six team.
+He would score three goals in the deciding game to give Los Angeles a berth in the Stanley Cup Finals for the first time in franchise history and also the first time the Kings win a playoff series against an Original Six team.
 Gretzky has been quoted as saying that his performance in Game 7 was the best NHL game of his career.